 3.2.
 Ecological Indices of Heavy Metal Contamination in Sediments

-Single-element pollution indices (contamination factor (CF), enrichment factor (EF), and geo-accumulation index (Igeo)) and multi-element pollution indices (pollution load index (PLI) and potential ecological risk index (PERI)) were utilized to evaluate the ecological risks associated with the analyzed heavy metals in the environment.
-CF, EF and Igeo are used to evaluate the contamination levels of individual heavy metals, whereas the PLI and PERI assess the overall pollution arising from the combined presence of multiple heavy metals in sediments (Onoyima, et al., 2021).
+Single-element pollution indices (contamination factor (CF), enrichment factor (EF), and geo-accumulation index (Igeo)) and multi-element pollution indices (pollution load index (PLI) and potential ecological risk index (PERI)) were utilized to evaluate the ecological risks associated with the analyzed heavy metals in the environment (Kachoueiyan et al., 2024a; Sanad et al., 2025a).
+CF, EF and Igeo are used to evaluate the contamination levels of individual heavy metals, whereas the PLI and PERI assess the overall pollution arising from the combined presence of multiple heavy metals in sediments (Onoyima, et al., 2021; Tiabou et al., 2025c).
 The global average background values for shales, as reported by Turekian & Wedepohl (1961) (Table S2), were utilized in this study.
 The results for the computed CF, EF and Igeo values are listed in Table 3.

 The classification of CF values according to Hakanson (1980), provides a robust framework for assessing pollution levels across the four studied sites.
 Cd recorded the highest contamination factors (CFs) among all studied metals, with values ranging from 5.77 (Site 3) to 12.71 (Site 1).
 These values reflected considerable contamination to very high contamination, indicating intense anthropogenic input.
-The extremely high CF at Site 1 suggests a localized point source, likely tied to indiscriminate disposal of domestic and industrial waste, as well as agricultural runoff.
+The extremely high CF at Site 1 suggests a localized point source, likely tied to indiscriminate disposal of domestic and industrial waste, as well as agricultural runoff (Jean-Lavenir et al., 2023).
 Pb exhibited moderate contamination to considerable contamination across all sites, with CF values ranging from 1.36 (Site 3) to 3.22 (Site 4), while Tl was detected only at Site 1, with a CF of 3.48, categorizing it as considerable contamination.
 Tl is a less commonly monitored metal, but its toxicity is well established.
 Its presence at this level could be indicative of industrial emissions, especially from coal combustion or cement production.
 The ranges of CFs for Co (0.74–2.41), Cr (0.40–1.13), and As (0.38–1.99) across the four sites indicated low contamination to moderate contamination.
 Ni exhibited the lowest CF values overall (0.26–0.80), falling into the low contamination category at all sites.
 The CF pattern revealed that Site 1 was the most contaminated, with elevated values across the majority of metals.
 In general, contamination factor (CF) values ranged from low to very high contamination levels, indicating a wide variation in pollution intensity across the study sites.
 These findings are consistent with those reported by Yawo & Akpan (2021), who also observed low to high levels of heavy metal contamination in the sediments of the Utibete River, Eastern Obolo, Akwa Ibom State.
 In contrast, Aigberua & Tarawou (2018) reported only moderate CF values for all heavy metals studied in the bottom sediments of the River Nun, Bayelsa State, Nigeria, suggesting that contamination levels may vary depending on regional environmental conditions and anthropogenic influences.
 Obadimu, et al. (2025c) utilized machine learning models to assess heavy metal contamination in the Nwaniba River, revealing notably significant levels of pollutants in the river’s sediments.